urcsc174/2018-spring-csc174/inclass07-readability-typography/instructions.md

    (and so on) */
 ```

-- explain EACH application of the box model...
+- explain style that improves readability...

 ```css
 /* I added padding to these elements to move the content away from the border, increasing readability of the section... (and so on) */